 Then lead singer and resident genius Shane MacGowan got in on the act and the song quickly became the most surprising Christmas hit ever, not about Santa and sleigh bells but drunken addicts and Irish immigrants down on their luck in New York.

 A Christmas song that opens with a scene in a New York drunk tank seemed an unlikely hit but 'Fairtytale' was all that and more.
-It has entered the Christmas charts every year since its release, and is currently at No.16 in the UK.
+It has entered the Christmas charts every year since its release.

 Hollywood star Matt Dillon got roped in to the video as did the NYPD Irish pipe band impersonating the NYPD choir, which is a main feature of the song but which actually did not exist.